voxpupuli/puppet-cassandra/README.md

 this flag to false will disable this behaviour, therefore allowing the changes to be made but allow the user to control when the service is restarted.
 Default value true

+##### `service_systemd`
+If set to true then a systemd service file called /usr/lib/systemd/system/${*service_name*}.service will be added to the node with basic settings to ensure that the Cassandra service interacts with systemd better.
+Default value false

 ##### `snapshot_before_compaction`
 This is passed to the